West Germany: Political dynamics

-Kiesinger's 1966–69 "Grand Coalition" was between West Germany's two largest parties, the CDU/CSU and the Social Democratic Party (SPD).
-This was important for the introduction of new emergency acts—the Grand Coalition gave the ruling parties the two-thirds majority of votes required to see them in.
-These controversial acts allowed basic constitutional rights such as freedom of movement to be limited in case of a state of emergency.

 Leading up to the passing of the laws, there was fierce opposition to them, above all by the FDP, the rising German student movement, a group calling itself Notstand der Demokratie ("Democracy in a State of Emergency") and the labour unions.
 Demonstrations and protests grew in number, and in 1967 the student Benno Ohnesorg was shot in the head by a policeman.
 The press, especially the tabloid Bild-Zeitung newspaper, launched a campaign against the protesters.

 By 1968, a stronger desire to confront the Nazi past had come into being.
 In the 1970s environmentalism and anti-nationalism became fundamental values among left-wing Germans.
 As a result, in 1979 the Greens were able to reach the 5% minimum required to obtain parliamentary seats in the Free Hanseatic City of Bremen state election, and with the foundation of the national party in 1980 developed into one of the most politically successful green movements in the world.

 Another result of the unrest in the 1960s was the founding of the Red Army Faction (RAF).
 The RAF was active from 1968, carrying out a succession of terrorist attacks in West Germany during the 1970s.
 Even in the 1990s, attacks were still being committed under the name RAF.
 The last action took place in 1993, and in 1998 the group announced it was ceasing activities.